SovereignCloudStack/standards/Standards/scs-XXXX-wN-key-manager-implementation-testing.md

 ## Manual Tests

-There needs to be a manual test that searches the physical host of the Key Manager host for the presence of a Master-KEK in Plain-Text, e.g. in the Barbican config file.
+It is not possible to check a deployment for a correctly protected Master KEK automatically from the outside.
+Even audits would need to check the complete host for plain-text keys.
+CSPs are responsible for ensuring the protection of the Master KEK and they have to make at least their architecture for that protection auditable.